One of 2,996

 Here is one of the best bios I found of Frank J. Koestner

-I say to you Frank J. Koestner, through research I learned a lot about you, and I need to share some of the
+I say to you Frank J. Koestner, through research I learned a lot about you, and I need to share some of the truth about you to the world.

 Frank as a friend, may you R.I.P.
 OH, the reaseon..........?
 There is a street in Queens New York that was renamed Frank J. Koestner St., and Frank, you have some mighty fine initials in you name....FJK....close enough...